leapdao/docs/docs/tutorials/new-dapp/step-3-rpc.md

 General Info
 ---
 We will interact with Leap node via remote procedure call (RPC) protocol.
 You can read in details about it [here.](../../../json-rpc/overview/)

+___
+TODO: Add inner links for each method
+___

 There are several methods we will use in this tutorial:
 - **plasma_getColor** - get integer id of token
 - **plasma_unspent** - get token balance
 - **eth_sendRawTransaction** - send raw transaction to register on chain